Lynne Cherry: Children's Book Career / Artist in Residencies

 Cherry is known first and foremost as a distinguished author and illustrator of many popular children's books.
 She has also founded and directed two non-profit organizations, the Center for Children's Environmental Literature and Young Voices for the Planet.
-She has been an artist-in-residence at the Princeton Center for Energy and Environmental Studies, the Princeton Environmental Institute, the World Wildlife Fund, Cornell University, the Smithsonian Institution's Museum of Natural History, the Smithsonian Environmental Research Center, NASA Goddard, the Benjamin Center at SUNY, New Paltz and, most recently, at the Archbold Biological Station.
+She has been an artist-in-residence at the Princeton Center for Energy and Environmental Studies, the Princeton Environmental Institute, the World Wildlife Fund, Cornell University, the Smithsonian Institution's Museum of Natural History, the Smithsonian Environmental Research Center, NASA Goddard, the Benjamin Center at SUNY, New Paltz and, more recently, at the Archbold Biological Station.

 Lynne Cherry's most famous book (which has sold over a million copies and was on the New York Times best-seller list),The Great Kapok Tree, is a picture book about the ecological importance of the Amazon rainforest.
 It is a staple in schools and has been performed as a play or musical in thousands of schools worldwide.

-Lynne has written and/or illustrated over 30 books including "How Groundhog's Garden Grew", "If I Were in Charge of the World by Judith Viorst", Flute's Journey (a book about the trials and tribulations of a wood thrush named Flute) (bird migration) and A River Ran Wild (discusses the history - and the polluting and eventual cleanup of the Nashua River in Massachusetts).
+Lynne has written and/or illustrated over 30 books including "How Groundhog's Garden Grew", "If I Were in Charge of the World and Other Worries: Poems for Children and their Parents" by Judith Viorst, "Flute's Journey" (a book about the trials and tribulations of a wood thrush named Flute) (bird migration), and "A River Ran Wild" (which discusses the history, the pollution, and eventual cleanup of the Nashua River in Massachusetts).

 Producing and Directing Young Voices for the Planet Film Series

 Since 2008, Lynne has focused her attention on abating climate change and highlighting the power that young people have to take action and alert adults to the climate crisis.
-She is founder and director of the non-profit Young Voices on Climate Change aka Young Voices for the Planet.
-Through YVFP she has produced 13 short documentary films - the Young Voices for the Planet film series- dedicated to inspiring young people to believe in their ability to make change and take action inspired by the youth success stories in the films.
+She is founder of the non-profit Young Voices on Climate Change aka Young Voices for the Planet.
+Through YVFP she has produced 13 short documentary films, the Young Voices for the Planet film series, dedicated to inspiring young people to believe in their ability to make change and take action inspired by the youth success stories in the films.
 The films have been licensed by American Public Television and were broadcast on PBS stations nationwide.
 An accompanying curriculum was on the PBS Learning Media website.
-The films have been licensed by National Geographic, the Children's Environmental Literacy Foundation (CELF), Earth Day Network and dozens of other organizations and are used widely by educators to help develop youth self-efficacy - their belief in themselves to make a difference in the world.
+The films have been licensed by National Geographic, the Children's Environmental Literacy Foundation (CELF), Earth Day Network and dozens of other organizations and are used widely by educators to help develop youth self-efficacy, i.e. their belief in themselves to make a difference in the world.